chenweixiang/chenweixiang.github.io/_posts/2016-04-17-telecom-lte-architecture.md

 * Accounting for inter-operator charging.
 For GTP-based S5/S8, the Serving GW generates accounting data per UE and bearer;
 * Interfacing OFCS according to charging principles and through reference points specified in TS 32.240.

-Additional Serving GW functions for the PMIP-based S5/S8 are captured in TS 23.402.
+Additional Serving GW functions for the PMIP-based S5/S8 are captured in **TS 23.402**.
 Connectivity to a GGSN is not supported.

 NOTE: The **P-GW** and **S-GW** may be implemented in one physical node or separated physical nodes.